StrCGAN: A Generative Framework for Stellar Image Restoration: Experimentation

 \subsection{Development of StrCGAN}

 Inspired by CycleGAN’s success in unpaired translation, we developed StrCGAN, guided by ground truth refinements from All Sky Surveys.
 While formal CycleGAN benchmarks were not completed due to time constraints, inference on the test split revealed superior visual reconstructions (e.g., Pleiades' individual stars) compared to the noise from prior models, much closer to ground truths.
-This confidence drove the integration of: \begin{itemize} \item \textbf{3D Convolutional Layers}: Adaptable to \texttt{nn.Conv3d} for volumetric processing. \item \textbf{Multi-Resolution Attention}: Implemented as nn.Sequential(nn.Conv2d(256, 1, 1), nn.Sigmoid()) to focus on fine details. \item \textbf{Multi-Spectral Fusion}: Aligns Optical and NIR features. \item \textbf{Astrophysical Regularization}: Enforces stellar morphology via custom losses. \end{itemize}
+This confidence drove the integration of: